-A client running on the local system, and with appropriate permissions, may read that file and use the key to sign update requests.
+A client on the local system, if it is run with appropriate permissions, may read the session key from the key file and use the key to sign update requests.
 The zone's update policy will be set to allow that key to change any record within the zone.
-Assuming the key name is "local-ddns", this policy is equivalent to:
+Assuming the key name is "local-ddns", this policy is:

+'''

 update-policy { grant local-ddns zonesub any; };

+'''